-You'll have to apply to the pension authority in the country where you're living or you last worked.
-If you've never worked in the country where you're living, your host country will forward your claim to the one you last worked in.
+You should apply to the pension authority in the country where you are currently living, or you last worked.
+If you have never worked in the country where you are living, your host country will forward your claim to the one you last worked in.
 That country is then responsible for processing your claim and bringing together records of your contributions from all the countries you worked in.

 In some countries, the pension authority should send you your pension application form before you reach that country's retirement age.
-If you don't receive it, check with your pension authority to see whether they will automatically send it to you.
+If you do not receive it automatically, check with your pension authority to find out about the process.
 In some EU countries, you will have to wait longer to start drawing your pension than in others.

-There are two different types of Hungarian pension systems: private and state.
-Pension contributions are deducted from your monthly salary.
-Currently, the contribution rate for state pension is 10%.
-For all private pensions the payments will need to be made individually.
+There are two types of Hungarian pension systems: private and state.
+Pension contributions are deducted from your monthly salary by your employer.
+As of 1 July 2020, a new aggregated social security tax of 18,5% is in place.
+This amount paid by employees contains the contribution for state pension (previously 10%).
+For all private pension systems, the payments will need to be made individually by the employee.

 If you wish to claim a Hungarian retirement pension when you have left Hungary, but still plan to live in Europe, visit your local pension office where they will tell you what you are able to claim back when you leave Hungary.

 Persons who have reached statutory retirement age and have paid the necessary number of years of insurance contributions are eligible for an old-age pension.
-Retirement age is being gradually increased (by half a year for every age cohort) as of 2010, reaching age 65 in 2022 for those born in 1957 and after.
-The first persons concerned by this increase are those born in 1952.
+From 1 January 2010, the retirement age for old-age pensions will gradually increase from 62 to 65 years (by half a year for all ages).
+This rise first affects people born in 1952.
+In 2020, those born after 1956 can retire at the age of 64.

-The so-called Old-age pension for women with 40 years of eligibility period ('öregségi nyugdíj nők számára 40 év jogosultsági idővel’) is available for those women, regardless of their age, who have fulfilled at least 40 years of eligibility period and have ceased gainful activity.
-From 1 January 2012, the former early retirement benefits, with the exception of the old-age pension for women with 40 years of eligibility period ('öregségi nyugdíj nők számára 40 év jogosultsági idővel'), are now combined as ‘benefits prior to retirement age’ ('korhatár előtti ellátás').
-The list of those entitled to retrirement prior to old age can be found here: http://ec.europa.eu/social/main.jsp?catId=1113&langId=en&intPageId=3775
+The so-called ‘old-age pension for women with 40 years of eligibility period’ is available for women who have fulfilled 40 years of gainful activity, regardless of their age.
+From 1 January 2012, the former early retirement benefits, with the exception of the ‘old-age pension for women with 40 years of eligibility period’, are now combined as ‘benefits prior to retirement age’

-Pensions have to be applied for using a standard form.
+Pension applications should be submitted using a standard form.
 If you live in Hungary, you can submit the form to any pension insurance directorate, in person, by post or electronically.